Illuminer les environnements de cloud AWS avec Darktrace Cyber AI

 Richer context with AWS CloudTrail logs

-In addition to analyzing data with VPC traffic mirroring, the Enterprise Immune System also monitors management and data events within AWS.
+In addition to analyzing data with VPC traffic mirroring, the DETECT also monitors management and data events within AWS.
 It does so via HTTP requests for logfiles generated by AWS CloudTrail, which monitors events from all AWS services, including:

 Darktrace deployment scenarios for AWS customers